mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/tz-vs-eth/tz-vs-eth.md

 blockchain architecture.

-We will, however, try to associate the terms known to you with the terms used in Tezos.
+We will, however, try to associate the terms known to you with the terms used in Mavryk.
 Note that this is just an _association,_ and not the exact equivalence.

 | Ethereum term            | Tezos term           | Notes |